sunnywang-arm/edk2-ampere/README.md

-# Initialize Building Environment
+# Initialise Building Environment

-Ampere Mountain Jade codebase & tools installation.
+Ampere Mountain Jade code base & tools installation.
-* Copy 'setup.sh' to local machine and run, tested with OS Ubuntu 20.04.
+* Copy 'setup.sh' to local machine and run.
+OS used for build environment is Ubuntu 20.04.
-* follow the instructions to install tools and download source code.
+* Follow the instructions to install tools and download source code.

 # Folders
 * .vscode: Visual Studio Code settings for tasks which link to bash scripts.
-* adlink-platforms: source of ADLink.
+* adlink-platforms: source of ADLINK.
 * edk2: submodule from Ampere.
 * edk2-ampere-tools: submodule from Ampere's fork.
 * edk2-platforms: submodule from Ampere's fork.